Granite Garage Floors logo

 NORMAL

-Granite Garage Floors grants a non‑exclusive, site‑specific protected Territory (minimum 250,000 households), requiring the unit be located within it and meet franchisor market‑density and site requirements.
-Territory rights are contingent on meeting performance quotas; the franchisor retains rights to develop nearby units and sell via e‑commerce and alternative channels.
+Granite Garage Floors grants a non-exclusive, protected territory (minimum 250,000 households) tied to your specific site and subject to the franchisor’s location standards.
+Territory rights are contingent on meeting performance contingencies, and the franchisor retains rights to develop nearby units and to sell via e-commerce and alternative distribution channels.

 Training & Support